cdapio/cdap/docs/developer-guide/source/rest_api.rst

 Column *y* is newly created.

-Delete data from a Table
+Delete Data from a Table
 ------------------------

 To delete from a table, submit an HTTP DELETE method::